 9. Be cautious when you share your screen

 If you plan to share your screen during a meeting, remember that one wrong click can become a security concern.
 Don’t let the wrong set of eyes fall on company information or personal data.
 Close all tabs and software that aren’t relevant to your meeting beforehand.

-Your company will value your commitment to keeping information confidential, and you may spare yourself embarrassment, too.
+Your company will value your commitment to your virtual security defenses, and you may spare yourself embarrassment, too.

 10. Practice good digital hygiene

 Practicing digital hygiene will keep your digital footprint squeaky clean.
 This isn’t a one-time item to check off your to-do list, but rather a recurring ritual.

 Here are good digital hygiene habits that help keep hackers at bay: